Seaborn Wright

-Seaborn Wright was a politician in the U.S. state of Georgia.
+Seaborn Wright (November 30, 1857 – December 15, 1933) was an attorney and politician in the U.S. state of Georgia.
 He served in the Georgia House of Representatives from Rome, Georgia.
 He supported prohibition.
 He was a third party candidate for governor.
 He was a strident prohibitionist.

 In 1907 he wrote to Thomas Edward Watson.

 In 1908 he was billed as a Southern orator and fighter for clean government in a newspaper notice promoting him as a speaker for a campaign rally in Grand Junction, Colorado.